 David Millman, President & CEO

 David Millman joined DDO in 2004 after a 20-year career in the music business, working for several record companies and eventually running his own public relations and marketing firm.
-In addition to his duties with DDO, David has served on several boards, and has been Board President of both the International Pinot Noir Celebration and Oregon Pinot Camp.
+In addition to his duties with DDO, David has served as Board President of both the International Pinot Noir Celebration and Oregon Pinot Camp, and is a mentor within the Root Funds and Harrington Foundation programs.
 He is active in supporting the Salud Auction, and frequently serves on industry committees.

 Arron Bell, Asst.
 Winemaker & Operations Manager